 It is necessary to warm up for 5-10 minutes before starting the exercises.
 This way you will prevent injuries during exercise.

 Although many exercises for this deformity can be found on the Internet, our advice is to consult a physiatrist.
 He will show you how to perform the exercises correctly, because if you do not do them properly, the result will be absent, and you may even worsen the condition.

-X-knees are very easy to recognize – convexity of the knees facing inwards, difficulty walking, knees rub against each other, back and hip pain, rapid fatigue when standing and walking, lowered foot, etc. This type of deformity can be divided into idiopathic, symptomatic, and compensatory types.
+X-knees are very easy to recognize – convexity of the knees facing inwards, difficulty walking, knees rub against each other, back and hip pain, rapid fatigue when standing and walking, lowered foot, etc.

 The idiopathic type of deformity occurs for unknown reasons, due to hormonal dysfunction, milder forms of rickets, and as we have already mentioned, it is sometimes present from birth, or due to the position of the legs in the uterus.